 How is the Elephant a Power Animal?

 Having an elephant as your power animal further strengthens your stance, as this animal is believed to retrieve ancient wisdom.
 An elephant’s symbolism is linked with messages that are projected from divinity, for they symbolize the clouds, due to their gray color and huge build.
-The lost meanings, secrets, and knowledge of the past can be all sought if you have an elephant as your power animal.

 How is the Elephant Related to Totems?

 The lion is called the king of the jungle, due to its leadership skills, and elephant symbolism extends there as well.
 An elephant advocates not only the protection of their herd, related to loyalty but also to protect themselves.
-A leader takes his or her herd with them, which the elephant does with finesse.

 Elephant symbolism relates to a sense of responsibility and duty.
 Someone who is related to the elephant would take charge of what they have and would be willing to sacrifice their well-being for the greater good.